 The points on the smoother are a kind of mean value of the \(Y\) variable for the respective \(X\) value.
 In the left panel, for instance, the average number of correct translations in the auditory mode for someone with an English test score of 30 is roughly 17–18, whereas the average number of correct translations for written words for participants with a score of 40 on the English test is about 25.

-We needn’t amuse ourselves with the maths behind these smoothers, but the following points are important:
+We needn’t necessarily amuse ourselves with the maths behind these smoothers (but check out the info box if you’re curious), but the following points are important:

 To elaborate on the second point, consider the graph below, which shows a scatterplot of simulated data with two scatterplot smoothers.
 The red line was drawn with the default settings.
 This line doesn’t capture an important feature of the relationship (the data points go up and down).
 The blue line captures this trend much better.
 It was drawn using the command geom_smooth(span = 0.1).
 The span parameter determines how wiggly the curve may be (the smaller span, the wigglier the curve).
 By default, span is set to 0.75.
 Finding a decent span value is matter of trial and error.

-In the second example, the red line was drawn using geom_smooth(span = 0.1).
+In the second example, the blue line was drawn using geom_smooth(span = 0.1).
 This line is much too wiggly, and it essentially models random deviations from the general trend.
-The blue line, drawn with the default setting (span = 0.75), captures the general trend much more sensibly.
+The red line, drawn with the default setting (span = 0.75), captures the general trend much more sensibly.
 The green line, by contrast, isn’t wiggly enough (span = 3).

 Summing up: Generally, the default settings work reasonably well.
 But when you notice that visually salient patterns in the scatterplot aren’t captured by the trend line, you need to fiddle a bit with the span parameter.